 Simply put, selective memory is a person’s ability to remember certain information and not remember other information.
-It can be the punch line of many jokes like when a spouse gets upset with their partner about forgetting to take out the trash.
+It can be the punch line of many jokes, like when a spouse gets upset with their partner about forgetting to take out the trash.
 They might indignantly say something like, “I always take out the trash” which is not true.
-In reality, they had forgotten to take out the trash 2 weeks ago.
-In this case, a person is selecting information they want to remember, forgetting the rest.
+In reality, they had forgotten to take out the trash just a few days ago.
+In this case, a person is selecting information they want to remember while forgetting the rest.

 In the examples provided, selective memory can bring a protective layer to a person.
 There are some experiences in life that your brain, along with time, allows you to not remember.
-Have you ever been talking to someone and they bring up something that happened years ago?
+An example would be when an old friend reminds you of something you did many years ago.
 Suddenly, you are thrown back into that memory, though you had forgotten about it long ago.

 Some memories are so painful it can help to forget some of the details in order to move forward.
 Selective memory is not all bad, but it might not serve as a helpful long-term solution.

 Over time, selectively remembering certain information can cause problems.
 If you lock away information, it does not necessarily mean there will not be ramifications.
 For example, if someone is abused, they may still feel the impact of the trauma in their daily lives, even if the details of the event are forgotten.
 Avoiding certain memories or experiences can still leave behind complicated emotions that have nowhere to go.
 When emotions are not addressed, it can cause problems over time.
 They can encourage avoidant behaviors that will drive wedges in a person’s relationships.
 Depending on the information, event, or memory, utilizing selective memory can result in other long term issues.